physalis123/docs.codefresh.io/_docs/administration/single-sign-on/saml/saml-okta.md

   * **IDP Entry**: Type in any character.
 You will enter the correct value from Okta in the final step.
   * **Application Certificate**: You will enter the correct value from Okta in the final step.
   * **Provider**: Select **Okta**.
   * **Auto-sync users and teams to Codefresh**: Optional.
-When selected, automatically syncs teams or groups in Okta to Codefresh, every 12 hours by default.
-You can define a different sync interval in **Sync interval**.
+Select to automatically sync teams or groups in Okta to Codefresh, including additional Codefresh accounts selected if any.
+    * To define a custom sync interval, select **Hours** (1 to 23) or **Minutes** (5 to 59), and then define the time interval.
+    * To use the default sync interval of every 12 hours, leave the sync interval empty.

       >**NOTE**
       Though you can assign an Okta application to both groups and individual users, Codefresh _only syncs users who are part of teams_.<br>
       New users in Okta, _not_ assigned to a team, are **NOT** synced with Codefresh.
 You should first assign the user to a team for the sync to work.